Philippe Aractingi: Feature films

 The film was nominated at the Dubai International Film Festival (DIFF), the Thessaloniki International Film Festival, and the FIPA, International Festival of Audio Visual Programs.
 It is currently a case study in more than 30 schools and universities around the world, including Boston University.

-In 2017, Aractingi released Listen, a modern-day love story that defied the well-defined social norms.
+In 2017, Aractingi released Listen, a modern-day love story that defied Middle Eastern social norms.
 Listen tells the story of a sound engineer who meets and falls in love with a strong and free-spirited girl, who suddenly slips away in a coma.
-This story deals with the emancipation of women in the Middle East nowadays, and is as well a journey through sound and the importance of hearing.
+This story deals with the contemporary emancipation of women in the Middle East, and is as well a journey through sound and the importance of hearing.

-When it aired for the first time at the Dubai International Film Festival (DIFF), Listen moved and shocked audiences.
-PG 18 in Lebanon, the authorities prohibited its distribution in the rest of the Arab world, but the film still went on to win 8 international prizes, including the Best Sound, Best Picture and Best Director awards at the Lebanese Movie Awards (LMA), and represented Lebanon at the Golden Globes in 2017.
+When it aired for the first time at the Dubai International Film Festival (DIFF), Listen raised reactions from its audience including being moved and shocked.
+Due to its PG-18 in Lebanon, authorities prohibited its distribution in the rest of the Arab world, but the film persisted to win 8 international prizes, including the Best Sound, Best Picture and Best Director awards at the Lebanese Movie Awards (LMA), and represented Lebanon at the Golden Globes in 2017.

-In 2018-19, Philippe returned to documentary filmmaking with On the Footsteps of Christ, co-produced with the Maronite Foundation, a journey between fiction and documentary that retraces the journey of Jesus Christ in southern Lebanon.
+In 2018-19, Philippe returned to documentary filmmaking with On the Footsteps of Christ, co-produced with the Maronite Foundation, a mixture of fiction and documentary that retraces the journey of Jesus Christ in southern Lebanon.

-In 2019, he released Thawra Soul, a short movie documenting the Lebanese revolution, "Thawra", which first began in October 2019.
+In 2019, he released Thawra Soul, a short movie documenting the "Thawra" Lebanese revolution which began in October 2019.

 In 2023-24, Aractingi directed an archaeological documentary, Liban, Les secrets du royaume de Byblos.
 Produced by Gedeon Programmes and broadcast on Arte in January 2025, the 90-minute feature won the Grand Jury Prize at FICAB 2024 – Festival Internacional de Cine Arqueologico del Bidasoa, in Spain.
-It follows the archaeological mission led by Tania Zaven (Direction des Antiquités du Liban) and Julien Chanteau (Musée du Louvre) in Byblos.
+It follows an archaeological mission led by Tania Zaven (Direction des Antiquités du Liban) and Julien Chanteau (Musée du Louvre) in Byblos.

-To this day, Philippe kept on writing scripts, among which The Rock of Tanios, an adaptation of Amin Maalouf’s famous novel which won the Prix Goncourt in 1993.
+Philippe continues to write scripts to this day, such as The Rock of Tanios, an adaptation of Amin Maalouf’s famed novel which won the Prix Goncourt in 1993.

 Production Company

-In 1989, Aractingi founded his own production company, Fantascope, which allowed him to direct his feature films in a country where cinema was almost non-existent.
+In 1989, Aractingi founded a production company, Fantascope, which allowed him to direct his feature films in a country where cinema was almost non-existent.

 To date, Fantascope Production has produced more than a hundred films broadcast on international TV channels such as the Discovery Channel, France 2, France 3, Arte, NDR, and BSkyB.

 Additionally, Fantascope Production has produced a series of corporate films.